Ovid/zen-of-test-suites/README.md

 due to lack of documentation about the fixtures, it was often difficult to figure out which combination of fixtures to load to test a given fixture.
 Part of this is simply due to the complex nature of the business rules, but the core issues stemmed from a poor understanding of fixtures.
+This client now has multiple large, slow test suites, spread across multiple repositories, all of which constantly tear down and set up databases and load large amounts of data.
+The test suites are both slow and fragile The time and expense to fix this problem is considerable due to how long they've pushed forward with this substandard setup.

 What you generally want is the ability to easily create understandable fixtures which are loaded in a transaction, tests are run, and then changes